-This is a long challenging day hike (6 - 10 hrs depending on hikers; 1312 m/4300 ft elevation gain over 2.5 km), which involves some steep off trail travel.
+This is a long challenging day hike (1310 m/4300 ft elevation gain over the first 2.5 km/1.5 mi), which involves some steep off trail travel.
 It offers hikers spectacular panoramic vistas and excellent wildlife viewing opportunities.

 The route connects the Tachäl Dhäl (Sheep Mountain) Northeast Ridge Route and the Sheep Creek Trail.
 It is best done by climbing the steeper Northeast Ridge and descending via the more gradual Sheep Creek Trail.
-Leaving a vehicle at the Slims West/Sheep Creek trailhead parking area will eliminate the 4 km walk along the Slims West Access Road and Alaska Highway back to the starting point.
-An alternative is to start from the Slims West/Sheep Creek trailhead and return via the same route.
+Leaving a vehicle at the Tachäl Dhäl trailhead parking lot will eliminate the 5 km walk along the Slims West Access Road and Alaska Highway back to the starting point.

-The Northeast Ridge Route starts on the Alaska Highway across from the boat launch about 2 km north of the Tachäl Dhäl (Sheep Mountain) Visitor Centre.
+The Tachäl Dhäl Ridge Route starts on the Alaska Highway across from the boat launch about 2.9 km north of the Tachäl Dhäl Visitor Centre.
 Parking is available at the boat launch pull off.
-A small footpath, marked by a cairn, heads up the ridge for about 460 M (1500') worth of elevation gain before it becomes scattered and no longer clear to follow.
+A small footpath, marked by a cairn, heads up the ridge for about 460 m (1500') worth of elevation gain before it becomes scattered and no longer clear to follow.
 From this point continue up the ridge, and within a couple of hills the rest of the route to the top of the ridge becomes visible.
 This is the most difficult section of the route but spectacular views back over Kluane Lake make frequent rest stops rewarding.
 Some hikers may find the ridge satisfies their hiking interest and opt to return down the ridge.